 "So by the time you can see the moon above the horizon, the twilight will be gone, and you will struggle with the exposure, she said.
 "High-end cameras can recover many shadow details, but the images will be noisy, and you will need to really do heavy processing to produce decent images."

 And the moon will still be nearly 100% full so that you won't notice the fraction of the surface covered in shadow.

 There's also a challenge not to overexpose the frame since the moon is bright, so you usually can use the lowest ISO settings.

 "Do some test shots to make sure you have the exposure right, as it is very easy to over-expose the moon," Sreedharan says.
 "It is much harder to recover highlight details than shadow, so try to underexpose rather than overexpose."

 3) Watch out; the moon moves fast!

-Sreedharan says the actual camera setting to shoot the moon varies widely, depending on the time of the day, the number of clouds and other atmospheric conditions.
+The moon orbits the Earth at just under 2,300 mph, so be careful accounting for its movement.
+Sreedharan says the actual camera setting you should use to shoot the moon varies widely, depending on the time of the day, the number of clouds and other atmospheric conditions.

 "(The) moon moves surprisingly fast within your frame, so you will need to use a relatively fast shutter speed to avoid motion blur and to get your composition right," she said.
 "Start with the aperture set to the sharpest setting for your lens, choose a shutter speed of at least 1/20th of a second and play with your ISO."